venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/hrpwm_duty_cycle_sfo.md

 \image html am263_hrpwm_duty_cycle_sfo_fig1.PNG "Block diagram"

 # External Connections
-- EPWM0_A/B pin can be connected to an oscilloscope to view the waveform.
+- EPWM0_A/B (EPWM1_A/B in case of AM261x-LP) pin can be connected to an oscilloscope to view the waveform.

 ## AM263X-CC or AM263PX-CC or AM261X-SOM
 When using AM263x-CC or AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)